Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 The table you created will be added to the report.

-4. If you would like to add a new data element based on a different data source then click on the + icon on the top left-hand side to Add element.
+4. If you would like to add a new data element based on a different data source, then select another element from the toolbar at the bottom of the screen.

 You will be presented with a list of Deputy datasets.